-INTRODUCTION
+INTRODUCTION.

-This job aid is written to provide guidance on the how to coordinate and work with supporting TDY aircrews and host nation personnel.
+This job aid is written to provide guidance on how to coordinate and work with supporting TDY aircrews and host nation personnel.
 DCMA-MAN 8210-2, Para 3.2.7., describes three ways in which Service units may support DCMA and contractor operations.
 This support may be extended to 'host nation' aircrews in some FMS situations.
-This job aid cannot cover all scenarios, but will cover the most common with RECOMMENDED / SUGGESTED methods of coordination.
-Note that, with the exception of Case 4, all of the below situations require a DCMA 644 (or GFR approved equivalent).
+This job aid cannot cover all scenarios but will cover the most common with RECOMMENDED / SUGGESTED methods of coordination.
+Note that, except for Case 4, the below situations require a DD Form 3062 (or GFR-approved equivalent).
 As such, the sorties and flight hours for these flights are to be included in the monthly flight data reporting.

 "3.2.7.
 TDY Aircrew Support.
-Service units may provide support to DCMA in several circumstances: augment DCMA aircrews, conduct acceptance flights under contract, and/or ferry aircraft.
+Service units, including host nations, may provide support to DCMA in several circumstances: augment DCMA aircrews, conduct acceptance flights/test under contract, and/or ferry aircraft.
 When augmenting DCMA or otherwise conducting acceptance flights, the Service aircrew are flying under DCMA cognizance.
+See Section 4 for further guidance on flight requirements under DCMA.
 CMO Commanders must ensure these aircrews are adequately briefed on DCMA flight operations and local airfield issues.
-Service aircrew that are only conducting ferry flights operate under Service Guidance, but should be briefed on pertinent local airfield issues."
+In this Manual, references to Service aircrew includes U.S. military service crews and host nation aircrews as appropriate.
+See definition in the glossary.
+Service aircrew that are only conducting ferry flights operate under Service Guidance but should be briefed on pertinent local airfield issues.

 Case 1: U.S. Service provides aircrews to augment DCMA aircrews.
-This situation may arise at locations where DCMA conducts acceptance flights but one or more aircrew becomes unavailable for some period of time (injury, retirement, gap prior to replacement, etc.).
+This situation may arise at locations where DCMA conducts acceptance flights, but one or more aircrew becomes unavailable for some period of time (injury, retirement, gap prior to replacement, etc.).
 This is usually a temporary arrangement.

 Example: DCMA Kalamazoo pilot falls off a ladder at home and breaks several ribs and collar bone.
-He is now med down for the next 8 weeks.
-A Navy squadron provides a replacement pilot on TDY orders to cover this 8 week gap.
+He is now med down for the next eight weeks.
+A Navy squadron provides a replacement pilot on TDY orders to cover this 8-week gap.

 Coordination.
-CFO will verify qualifications, currency, and training with the crewmember's parent unit Operations Department (per paragraph 7.8.9.4 of the 8210-1).
-Once on site, CFO will track currencies as if the crewmember was assigned to DCMA.
-Flight approval is normal process with CFO and GFR signatures as appropriate.
+The CFO will verify qualifications, currency, and training with the crewmember's parent unit Operations Department (per paragraph 10.9.4 of the 8210-1D).
+Once on site, the CFO will track currencies as if the crewmember was assigned to DCMA.
+Flight approval is normal process with the CFO and GFR signatures as appropriate.
 Note: Sorties & Flight Hours count for monthly reporting.

 Case 2: U.S. Service provides aircrews to conduct acceptance flights.
 This situation is common at locations where the operational tempo will not support resident aircrews maintaining currency.
-Also, crews are not always from destination unit.
+Also, aircrews are not always from destination unit.
 Note, there is no CFO or ASO assigned in this situation.

 Example: E-8 crews from the 339th at Robins (AFMC) execute the FCF for DCMA at Lake Charles.
-They are not the home station unit (GA ANG), but may deliver the aircraft as well.
+They are not the home station unit (GA ANG) but may deliver the aircraft as well.

 Coordination.
-GFR will verify qualifications, currency, and training with the crewmember's parent unit Operations Department.
+The GFR will verify qualifications, currency, and training with the crewmember's parent unit Operations Department.
 Flight approval is normal process between the CRO and the GFR.
-DCMA 644 (soon DD Form 3062) should have TDY crew names.
+DD Form 3062 (or GFR-approved equivalent) should have TDY aircrew names.
 However, since the contractor does not own the aircrew nor is responsible for their currency, some contractors may simply state "Government crew provided" or something similar.
 In this situation, the GFR should annotate the aircrew on the form when approving.
 Note: Sorties & Flight Hours count for monthly reporting.